 The entire Wine Battle trip with Stoke Travel, plus roundtrip transportation from San Sebastian to Haro adds only €70 to the total trip.
 And by taking the Stoke bus to Haro, you’ll be first at the bar to take advantage of all that free and unlimited beer and sangria, when entering ROAMING at checkout.

 Stoke Travel Wine Battle Review

 And while camping can be fun, it can also be a pain-in-the-ass.
 So we loved the fact that Stoke takes all the hassle out of camping by setting up your tent, breaking it down, and even cooking up a few good meals that are included too.

-**Free Beer** for You During the 2018 Haro Wine Battle!
+*Free Beer* for You During the 2019 Haro Wine Battle!